PanchananNath/PriBraTFedDL/README.md

-# Federated deep bearning framework for brain tumor detection
+# Federated deep learning framework for brain tumor detection

 The codebase consist of **five custom deep learning models** and trains them in a **federated manner** across multiple clients.